• Skip to main content

 The Treasury Section consists of four rooms and houses hundreds of objects.
 This section was reopened with a completely renewed exhibition layout after being renovated for 8 years between 2015 and 2023.
 The new sections of the treasury look great.

-Insider’s Note: After a long restoration, the Treasury section of Topkapi Palace has been beautifully transformed into a modern exhibition space.
-However, on crowded days, navigating the narrow corridors of the Treasury can become challenging.
-You may also encounter long queues at the entrance.
-If you want to view the iconic Spoonmaker’s Diamond and Topkapi Dagger without feeling rushed or cramped, I highly recommend arriving early in the morning
+Important: After a long restoration, the Treasury section of Topkapi Palace has reopened as a modern exhibition space.
+However, on busy days, the narrow corridors can become difficult to navigate, and long queues often form at the entrance.
+To see highlights such as the Spoonmaker’s Diamond and the Topkapi Dagger comfortably — without feeling rushed or crowded — it is strongly recommended to visit early in the morning.

 9. Mecidiye Pavilion